ellipsis-drive/python-package/docs/path/pointCloud/timestamp/file/index.md

     ellipsis.path.raster.timestamp.file.add()

-Upload a raster file.
+Upload a point cloud file.

 **Mandatory arguments**

 - token (string)
 - pathId (uuid)
 - timestampId (uuid)
-- filePath (string)

 **Optional arguments**

+- filePath (string) path to file on local disk, required if no memFile is given
+- memFile (bytes) a bytesIO memory file, required if no filePath is given
+- name (string), the name for the file, only required in the case of a memFile
 - noDataValue (float)
 - epsg (integer)
 - fileFormat (string)